xuhang2019/NotePerform/modify.md

     - [x] check if parseContent function remains error.
 2023.2.5

-- [ ] add a button or leave area to activate `drawdisplayarea`. (actually, is about a callback function.)
+- [x] add a button or leave area to activate `drawdisplayarea`. (actually, is about a callback function.) on change -> on blur
 2023.2.5

 - [ ] allow the major propety to tune the sound.